pikepdf/pikepdf/docs/source_build.md

 - Clone the pikepdf repository
 - Install libjpeg, zlib and libqpdf on your platform, including headers
-- If desired, activate a virtual environment
+- If desired, create and activate a virtual environment with `uv venv`
-- Run `pip install .`
+- Run `uv pip install .`

 ## {fa}`linux` {fa}`apple` GCC or Clang and linking to user libraries